 - Expand public access and recreation opportunities compatible with the protection of the property’s conservation values, including the development of new trails and connections to existing trails on Sonoma Mountain, and potentially across Sonoma Valley to the complex of protected lands within the Mayacamas Mountains.

-Coalition members include: Audubon Canyon Ranch, Parent Hospital Association, Sonoma County Agricultural Preservation and Open Space District, Sonoma County Regional Parks Department, Sonoma County Water District, Sonoma Ecology Center, Sonoma Land Trust, Sonoma Mountain Preservation, Valley of the Moon Natural History Association, Supervisor Susan Gorin, Congressman Mike Thompson, Assemblymembers Cecilia Aguiar-Curry and Marc Levine, and State Senators Mike McGuire and Bill Dodd.
+Coalition members include: Audubon Canyon Ranch, Parent Hospital Association, Sonoma County Agricultural Preservation and Open Space District, Sonoma County Regional Parks Department, Sonoma County Water District, Sonoma Ecology Center, Sonoma Land Trust, Glen Ellen Forum, Sonoma Mountain Preservation, Valley of the Moon Natural History Association, Supervisor Susan Gorin, Congressman Mike Thompson, Assemblymembers Cecilia Aguiar-Curry and Marc Levine, and State Senators Mike McGuire and Bill Dodd.

-The loss of the SDC facilities and open space to incompatible development would have far-reaching consequences for residents of Glen Ellen and the greater Sonoma Valley in terms of traffic, wildfire risk, and impacts to quality of life.
+Incompatible redevelopment of the SDC campus and adjacent open space would have far-reaching consequences for residents of Glen Ellen and the greater Sonoma Valley in terms of traffic, wildfire risk, and impacts to quality of life.
 Bad development would also negatively impact the regionally important wildlife corridor, adjacent critical habitat for fish and wildlife, and the potential for recreation and public access.